-Skeletal muscle is invaluable for our day to day functioning, controlling voluntary action.
-However, due to the discrepancy in activity and size of skeletal muscle around the body, a highly regulated skeletal muscle circulation.
+Skeletal muscle is invaluable for our day to day functioning by controlling voluntary action.
+However, due to the discrepancy in activity and size of skeletal muscle around the body, a highly regulated skeletal muscle circulation is required.

 Clinical Relevance – Intermittent Claudication

 Intermittent claudication is a symptom that describes muscle pain, typically in the lower leg, that usually occurs during exercise.
 The most common cause of intermittent claudication is peripheral vascular disease (PVD).
 PVD occurs due to atherosclerosis (a build-up of plaque in the arteries).
 This results in narrowing of the blood vessels and a lack of blood flow to the muscles.
 Like angina, pain is typically triggered by exercise, when oxygen demand to the muscles increases and is relieved by rest.
 If not treated, intermittent claudication can progress to critical limb ischaemia.

 It is typically diagnosed when a patient presents with the typical history of leg pain on walking that is relieved by rest.
 An ultrasound can be performed to detect the presence of arterial disease.